zouppen/raspberrypi-netboot/README.md

 ./generate_image image.img
 ```

-The file is not compressed and has no btrfs submodules.
+The resulting file system is not compressed and has no btrfs
+submodules.
+Those are not mandatory.
+But if you want, there is a

-There is a script which creates subvolume `root`, sets it as default and compresses all
+script which creates subvolume `root`, sets it as default and
-files in there with zstd:
+compresses all files in there with zstd:

 ```
 sudo ./compact_image image.img